creativescala/krop/README.md

 Key points:

 - Single import to access all functionality
-- No `IO` in types like `Request[IO, A]`.
-Default to `IO` and use opaque types to hide this.
+- Default to `IO` and hide it's usage as far as possible.
 Tagless final is pointless ceremony for most applications.
-- Use opaque types to narrow generic types like `Kleisli` so that only domain specific functionality is exposed.
+- Wrap generic types like `Kleisli` so that only domain specific functionality is exposed.
 - Default routing DSL that is discoverable (i.e. not using pattern matching).
 Will probably use an existing library like `endpoints4s` or `tapir` for this.
 - Make very simple things, like creating mostly static sites, very easy.